736B796E6574/bank-of-python-CI-PP3/README.md

 * Pyfiglet was used to create the ASCII art headers.
 * Subprocess was used to cleanly restart the program due to a bug that I couldn't find.
 * OS was used to clear the terminal during the programs running.

+## Acknowledgments

+* Ger Kelly for helping me to test the app and finding a bug I had missed.
+Also for suggesting Pyfiglet.
+* My mentor, Martina Terlevic for keeping me on the right track.
+* Gaff for suggesting AutoPEP8 and saving me from manual refactoring.